techidaily/site-games-able/source/_posts/how-to-change-regions-on-your-nintendo-switch.md

 ## How to Browse the Nintendo eShop From Another Region

  To browse the Nintendo eShop from another region, you'll first need to set up a brand-new Nintendo account and associate your new account with the region you wish to access.
-To do this, go to the official account creation page provided by[Nintendo](https://accounts.nintendo.com/authorize%5Fage%5Fgate%5Fus?) .
+To do this, go to the official account creation page provided by [Nintendo](https://accounts.nintendo.com/authorize%5Fage%5Fgate%5Fus?) .

  Follow the on-screen commands, entering your**Date of birth** and**Gender** , for instance.
 But crucially, once you reach the option for**Country/region of residence** , select the desired region you want to access the eShop with.

 ![A screenshot of the options for regions when creating an online Nintendo Account](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/07/screenshot-2668.jpg)

- Once you have created a new Nintendo account linked to a certain region, you'll need to[add a new user to your Nintendo Switch](https://www.makeuseof.com/how-to-add-another-profile-nintendo-switch/) .
+ Once you have created a new Nintendo account linked to a certain region, you'll need to [add a new user to your Nintendo Switch](https://www.makeuseof.com/how-to-add-another-profile-nintendo-switch/) .
 Here are the basic steps:

 1. Select**System Settings** from the Home screen of your Nintendo Switch.
 2. Highlight the options for**User** and select**Add User** .